Lucy-Bernard/leafline/README.md

 - No code generation or execution
 - Stateless AI responses

-### 3. The Diagnostic Kernel (★ Core Innovation)
+### 3. The Diagnostic Kernel

-**The Revolutionary Feature:** An autonomous AI agent that generates and executes Python code to dynamically diagnose plant issues.
+**Feature:** An autonomous AI agent that generates and executes Python code to dynamically diagnose plant issues.

 #### How It Works